cloudberrydb/gpbackup/plugins/README.md

 [config_path](#config_path): Absolute path to the config yaml file

-[local_backup_directory](#local_backup_directory): The path to the directory where gpbackup would place backup files on the master host if not using a plugin.
+[local_backup_directory](#local_backup_directory): The path to the directory where gpbackup would place backup files on the coordinator host if not using a plugin.
 Our plugins reference this path to recreate a similar directory structure on the destination system. gprestore will read files from this location so the plugin will need to create the directory during setup if it does not already exist.

 [scope](#scope): The scope at which this plugin's setup/cleanup hook is invoked.
-Values for this parameter are: "master", "segment_host" and "segment".
+Values for this parameter are "coordinator", "segment_host" and "segment" (with "master" being a supported synonym for "coordinator" for backwards compatibility).
 Each such hook is invoked at each of these scopes.
-For eg. If we have a cluster with a master on 1 master host and 2 segment hosts each with 4 segments, each of these hooks will be executed in the following manner: There will be 1 invocation of each method with the parameter "master", offering a chance to perform some setup/cleanup to be done *once* per cluster.
+For eg. If we have a cluster with a coordinator on 1 coordinator host and 2 segment hosts each with 4 segments, each of these hooks will be executed in the following manner: There will be 1 invocation of each method with the parameter "coordinator", offering a chance to perform some setup/cleanup to be done *once* per cluster.
 Creation/Deletion of a remote directory is a perfect candidate here.
 Furthermore, there will be 1 invocation for each of these commands for each of the segment hosts, offering a chance to establish/teardown connectivity to a remote storage provider such as S3 for instance.
 Finally, there will be 1 invocation for each of these commands for each of the segments.

 Note: "segment_host" and "segment" are both provided as a single physical segment host may house multiple segment processes in Greenplum.
 There maybe some setup or cleanup required at the segment host level as compared to each segment process.

 [contentID](#contentID): The contentID corresponding to the scope.
-This is passed in only for the "master" and "segment" scopes.
+This is passed in only for the "coordinator" and "segment" scopes.

 [filepath](#filepath): The local path to a file written by gpbackup and/or read by gprestore.